-Because of its science/speculative fiction themes and focus on secondary protagonist (and, until this season, only girl in the group) , Stranger Things has been and .
+Because of its science/speculative fiction themes and focus on secondary protagonist (and, until this season, only girl in the group) Eleven, Stranger Things has been subjected to feminist analyses and critiques.
 We understand that Eleven is exceptional from the start.
 She is allowed to be part of the group only after she has “proven” herself, and even then, under protest.
 Never mind that Eleven is incredibly powerful, and unmatched by ANY of the show’s humans, even the armed ones - if she wants to hang out with the boys and get everybody on board with it, she has to show them that she’s more than just a girl.
 It’s the gross burgeoning misogyny of little cishet boys, and it is infuriating.
 The show’s lesser female characters fare no better.
-They all seem to exist , who actively move the story.
+They all seem to exist primarily in relation to the male characters, who actively move the story.
 For all the show’s freshness and creativity, the creators cannot seem to resist crafting its women and girls from the dry, sexist, tired clay of patriarchal femininity.
 There’s Joyce Byers (Winona Ryder), the desperate single mother of missing Will Byers, ferocious in her darting-eyed grief.
 And the lovely and popular but initially two-dimensional Nancy Wheeler (Natalia Dyer), who in most of the first season seems to only exist as something for outcast loner Jonathan Byers (Charlie Heaton) to pine hopelessly after.
-And Seriously, did anybody get a rawer deal than Barb?
+And then there's poor, poor Barbara.
+Seriously, did anybody get a rawer deal than Barb?
 Basically, if you’re a woman or girl on Stranger Things, you’re either a mom, real pretty, Eleven, or dead.

 The subtextual misogyny of Stranger Things is baffling to many of us in the United States in 2017.
 The widespread implementation of what we call political correctness (and what I call “basic manners”) didn’t really stick until the mid-Nineties.
 If you were born after 1988, you grew up with political correctness as a part of the social fabric.
 The show is problematic in ways that we, as a society, are supposed to have evolved beyond.
 While they’re allowed a good deal more depth and individual dimensionality than any of the female characters, the boys - Will, Dustin, Lucas, and Mike - are DEFINITELY a formulaic ensemble.
 The group is made up of three White boys, a Black boy, and a White girl, a combination that, while wildly popular and generally lauded as progressive in the 1980s, seems inorganic and forced decades later.
 Three White Dudes & A Black/Jewish/Asian/Native American Guy (And Sometimes A White Chick) was industry-standard diversity in 1980s and early 1990s Hollywood.
 Like other icky bits - for example, the casual ableism and homophobia - in Stranger Things, the obvious racial tokenism makes many of us cringe a bit.
 Even telling ourselves that things were different back then doesn’t necessarily make some of it easier to process.